Perhaps the best way to introduce this book is to recall the first encounter I had

 "No", I answered. "what does it mean?"

-After a little time, and the moon had climbed up a little higher, he pointed out that there
+After a little practice, the moon climbed up a little higher, and

-was a bright star underneath the moon, and that it was Jupiter.
+the fellow pointed out a bright star underneath the moon, and that it was Jupiter.
 A sign of kings, it turns out, and there was a conjunction of Jupiter and the full Moon in Taurus.
 He explained that the moon was rising only about two or three degrees ahead

-of Jupiter, but tomorrow it would fall behind in the sky by about 10 degrees or so, and it would also wane almost less than the slightest amount, losing the slimmest noticeable roundness from the top, etc.
+of Jupiter; but tomorrow it would fall behind by about 10 degrees or so; and it would also wane almost less than the slightest amount, losing the slimmest noticeable roundness from the top, etc.

-fact, most people would not even be able to tell any difference, and he added that, "most people do not even know which way the Moon goes, or understand the phases, although they have been living on Earth their whole lives".
+In fact, most people would not be able to tell any difference, and he added that "most people do not even know which way the Moon goes, or understand the phases, although they have been living on Earth their whole lives".

-He said that Jupiter was going a little retrograde, and explained further what an “orb” meant, and that with such a close orb of only a few degrees that was also a conjunction.
-Could be spooky stuff, it
+He observed that Jupiter was going a little retrograde, and explained further what an “orb” meant, and that with such a close orb of only a few degrees that was also a conjunction.
+Could

-seemed, astral mysteries at the golf course, and between Jupiter and the moon the sign would continue for about twenty-four hours, as any conjunction like that does, because the moon is so much slower in its route around the Earth than the planets and stars.
+be spooky stuff it seemed, astral mysteries at a golf course, and between Jupiter and the moon the sign would continue for about twenty-four hours, as any conjunction like that does, because the moon is slower in its route around the Earth than the other planets

-He was enjoying his practice it seemed, drinking a beer and smoking a cigar.
-"Vir sapiens evalescet astra", he said on a puff of smoke.
-"A wise man will dominate the stars".
+The fellow was enjoying his practice, drinking a beer and smoking a cigar.
+"Vir sapiens evalescet astra", he said on a puff of smoke and alcohol.
+"A wise man will dominate

-Interpreted for a sign and sphere of relation this would mean that with good sense people can exercise free will, and with confidence of some good end.
+Interpreted this would mean that with good sense people can exercise free will, and with confidence of some good end.
 That was St. Albert the Great's opinion in 'Speculum

 Astronomiae', the Mirror of Astronomy.